cnxtech/paper-wallet-procedures/ethereum-sweep-procedures.md

 Ethereum Paper Wallet Sweep Procedures v1.0
 ===========================================

-The latest version of this document is available at https://github.com/rstms/paper-wallet-procedures/ethereum-sweep.md These procedures were updated 2017-04-16  For further information please contact the author via github.
+The latest version of this document is available at https://github.com/rstms/paper-wallet-procedures/blob/master/ethereum-sweep-procedures.md
+For further information please contact the author via github.

 Install Barcode To PC Server
 ----------------------------